maple-labs/maple-core/docs/StakeLocker.md

 ### `getUnstakeableBalance(address staker)`
 Returns information for staker's unstakeable balance.
         @param staker The address to view information for.
-        @return Amount of BPTs staker can unstake.
+        @return balance Amount of BPTs staker can unstake.

 ## <u>Events</u>